open-telemetry/opentelemetry-java/docs/rationale.md

     - Methods for accessing mature APIs will be added, as appropriate to the `OpenTelemetry` interface.
     - SDK modules for mature (i.e. released) signals will be transitive dependencies of the `opentelemetry-sdk` module.
     - Configuration options for the SDK modules for mature signals will be exposed, as appropriate, on the `OpenTelemetrySdk` class.
+    - Modules for these mature signals will be included in the opentelemetry-bom to ensure that users runtime dependencies are kept in sync.
+    - Mixing and matching runtime API and SDK versions, eg. by avoiding use of the BOM, will not be supported by this project.
+    - Once a public API (either in the official API or in the SDK) has been released, we will endeavor to support that API in perpetuity.

 - Immature or experimental signals
     - API modules for immature signals will not be transitive dependencies of the `opentelemetry-api` module.
-    - API modules will be named with an "-experimental" suffix to make it abundantly clear that depending on them is at your own risk.
+    - API modules will be versioned with an "-alpha" suffix to make it abundantly clear that depending on them is at your own risk.
-    - API modules for immature signals will be co-versioned along with mature API modules.
+    - API modules for immature signals will be co-versioned along with mature API modules, with the added suffix.
     - The java packages for immature APIs will be used as if they were mature signals.
 This will enable users to easily transition from immature to mature usage, without having to change imports.
-    - SDK modules for immature signals will also be named with an "-experimental" suffix, in parallel to their API modules.
+    - SDK modules for immature signals will also be versioned with an "-alpha" suffix, in parallel to their API modules.

 ### Examples